Cardisk/CString/README.md

 ### *INFO*

-`cstring.h` is a basic library to make easier the usage and management of strings in c.
-All the functions provided by this header file are inspired from the methods provided in Java by the String class.
+`cstring.h` is a basic library to make easier the use and management of strings in c.
+All the functions provided by this header file are inspired from the Java's String class.

-`darray.h` is a library function that allow to create dynamical arrays and provide standard functions to work with them.

->**HEAVILY USED INSIDE** `cstring.h`
+`darray.h` is a library that allows to create dynamic arrays and provide standard functions to work with them. **HEAVILY USED INSIDE** `cstring.h`

+>*NOTE: For debugging, error corrections and some features ideas, [SPECTREv333](https://github.com/SPECTREv333) helped me a lot.
+Go check his profile!*

 ### *USAGE*

 `darray.h`:

+The DArray struct is not only a dynamic array, but it is a collection of nodes.
+The array it wraps (of type _void**_), allows you to insert practically everything you want.
+This type of grouping, technically, permits you to create a not homogeneous data structure, but if you do so, you need something to keep track of the type of each node.
+Maybe in the future I will refactor this library to make it possible without writing other management code outside the header file.
+Inside the DArray struct there is an enum representing a primitive type, probably it isn't required, but I wanted something to keep track of the type of the structure.
+The header does not provide any sorting algorithm because the type of the node is _void*_, so it's impossible to determine how it should be sorted.
+I leave you the fun of implementing any sorting algorithm, and maybe you will write a brand-new type of sorting that will replace all the old ones!
+Here's a little tutorial.

 To define a dynamic array, the first thing that you need to do is to import the library.